‘The best days of my life’ come from firefighter adopting baby he delivered

 “I will never forget that day.
 It was a day when a lot of things came full circle,” Marc Hadden told CNN.
 Someone had called 911.
 A woman was suffering severe abdominal pain.

-When he arrived at the scene, Hadden, a firefighter in Myrtle Beach, South Carolina, discovered the woman’s discomfort was actually labor pains.
+When he arrived at the scene, Hadden discovered the woman’s discomfort was actually labor pains.
 Time slipped away.
 Hadden and his partners calculated she was minutes from giving birth and knew they had to act fast.

 Moments later, Rebecca Grace Hadden was born in the back of an ambulance.